Xeom/edil/doc/commands.md

   * `auto` - If this mode is active, when the enter key is pressed, the new line is automatically indented to the same indentation level as the previous line.

+* `indent [val]` - Indent the current line a certain distance, if one is specified.
+    Then display the depth the line is indented to.

+* `incrindent`, `decrindent` - Increment  or decrement the indentation level of the current line.

+* `autoindent` - Automatically indent the current line.